dchu1/6613-project-5/README.md

     - disable tf2 features for compatability
     - import tensorflow.compat.v1.keras.backend instead of the notebooks current version of keras.backend

-    *note that there is also an [example](https://github.com/slundberg/shap/blob/master/notebooks/gradient_explainer/Multi-input%20Gradient%20Explainer%20MNIST%20Example.ipynb) that is compatible with TF 2.0, but uses a much simpler 1 CNN block model*
+    *note that there is also an [example](https://github.com/slundberg/shap/blob/master/notebooks/gradient_explainer/Multi-input%20Gradient%20Explainer%20MNIST%20Example.ipynb) that is compatible with TF 2.0, but uses a much simpler 1 CNN block model.
+However, if I were to do this again I would instead try and use that example.*

 2. As part of preprocessing the images, the pixels are standarized (pixel values scaled to have a zero mean and unit variance):

     `test_img_gen = ImageDataGenerator(preprocessing_function=remove_text, samplewise_std_normalization=True, samplewise_center=True)`

-    As a result, I had to modify the shap.image_plot code to draw the original image rather than the preprocessed image.
+    As a result, I had to modify the shap.image_plot code to draw the original image rather than the preprocessed image (whose pixels are centered around 0).